BTCDecoded/blvm-docs/src/appendices/faq.md

 ### What's the current status of BLLVM?

-Orange Paper complete, bllvm-consensus with nearly 200 formal proofs, bllvm-protocol, bllvm-node, and bllvm-sdk all implemented.
+Orange Paper complete, bllvm-consensus with 201 formal proofs (210 total including tests), bllvm-protocol, bllvm-node, and bllvm-sdk all implemented.
 All 6 tiers are functional, but not yet battle-tested in production.

 ### What's the current status of Bitcoin Commons governance?